colinyoung/cancan_strong_parameters/README.md

       permit_params :body, tags: [:name]
       # --> permit_params allows parameters but doesn't require them.
-      # In the following, :tags are a nested resource of post, while
+      # In the preceding, :tags are a nested resource of post, while
       # :body is an attribute of a Post.
       #
       # :tags is plural here because it's a has_many association, but